 3DMark: It is classic benchmarking software that gives real-time benchmark progress and checks the PC components’ potential.

 Overclocking itself is not difficult, but it is challenging to find the perfect blend of performance, compatibility, temperature, and endurance.
 You may end up overclocking the PC in a few minutes, but you may need more time to find the system’s stability.

 For instance, you have achieved perfect overclocking according to your gaming needs.
 But suddenly game crashes during the test run.
 You have to reanalyze the values and tune the overclocking to a slightly lower level for getting a sustainable performance.

 Some theories explain that overclocked GPU has less lifespan.
-Because pushing graphics cards to its limit and getting maximum performance from it can deteriorate its lifespan.
+Because pushing graphics cards beyond their limit and getting maximum performance from them can deteriorate their lifespan.
 But from observing users’ experiences, we get a clear indication that GPU sustains their health even one year after overclock.

-We will be using MSI Afterburner to overclock the GPU as we have recommended it earlier in the article.
+We will be using MSI Afterburner to overclock the GPU as we have recommended earlier in this article.
 Download MSI Afterburner from the official website and install it.
-After the installation launch the program.
+After the installation, launch the program.
 The program’s dashboard displays the GPU clock (current clock) and Mem clock (memory).
 There is a temperature value on the right side of the dashboard.
 These values are different from PC to PC.

 Core Voltage: This is the voltage level that passes to the graphics cards.
 It is available for older cards, but for new cards, this is not available.